jisc-services/Public-Documentation/PublicationsRouter/v2/api/API.md

 Packaged content is available as a zipped file whose contents conform to a supported [Packaging Format](https://github.com/sherpaservices/Public-Documentation/blob/master/PublicationsRouter/v2/api/Packaging.md).

 The following sections describe the HTTP methods, headers, body content and expected responses for each of the above endpoints and content.

+### Possible Responses

+If any of the required parameters are missing, or fall outside the allowed range, you will receive a 400 (Bad Request) and an error message in the body:

+    HTTP 1.1  400 Bad Request
+    Content-Type: application/json

+    {
+        "error" : "<human readable error message>"
+    }

+On successful request, the response will be a 200 OK, with the following body

+    HTTP 1.1  200 OK
+    Content-Type: application/json

+    {
+        "since" : "<date from which results start in the form YYYY-MM-DDThh:mm:ssZ>", "page" : "<page number of results>,
+        "pageSize" : "<number of results per page>, "timestamp" : "<timestamp of this request in the form YYYY-MM-DDThh:mm:ssZ>", "total" : "<total number of results at this time>", "notifications" : [
+            "<ordered list of 'Outgoing Notification' JSON objects>" ]
+    }

+Note that the "total" may increase between requests, as new notifications are added to the end of the list.

+See the [Outgoing Notification](https://github.com/sherpaservices/Public-Documentation/blob/master/PublicationsRouter/v2/api/OutgoingNotification.md) data model for more information.

 ### Notification List Feed
 ---